Medicare Reimbursement for iStent Trabecular Micro-Bypass Stent

 Q What are the indications for iStent?

-A As approved by the FDA on June 25, 2012, the iStent “…is the first device approved for use in combination with cataract surgery to reduce pressure inside the eye (intraocular pressure) in adult patients with mild or moderate open-angle glaucoma and a cataract who are currently being treated with medication to reduce intraocular pressure.”
-The FDA also noted in the Press Release that “This option may be considered earlier in the disease process than some other types of surgical glaucoma treatments.”2.
+A As approved by the FDA on June 25, 2012, the iStent “…is indicated for use in conjunction with cataract surgery for the reduction of intraocular pressure (IOP) in adult patients with mild or moderate open-angle glaucoma currently treated with ocular hypotensive medication.”2.
+The FDA also noted that “This option may be considered earlier in the disease process than some other types of surgical glaucoma treatments.”3.

 Q Is iStent indicated for patients with glaucoma in the absence of cataract?